google/osv-scanner/docs/configuration.md

 # ignoreUntil = 2022-11-09 # Optional exception expiry date
 reason = "No external http servers are written in Go lang."
 ```

+Ignoring a vulnerability will also ignore vulnerabilities that are considered aliases of that vulnerability.